soniossos/bios259-a24/04-containers/exercise1/README.md

 cp 04-containers/exercise1/Dockerfile 04-containers/solutions/<your-SUNet-id>/exercise1/
 cp 04-containers/exercise1/app.py 04-containers/solutions/<your-SUNet-id>/exercise1/
 ```
-Include a README.md file in the directory.
-Use the template provided below
+Optionally, you can create a `README.md` file in the directory with your name and some details.

 #### 6. **Modify the Dockerfile**: